Best bike brands: Bicycle companies we trust

 As befits its name, Giant is the largest bike brand in the world.
 It’s based in Taiwan and, alongside its Liv women’s bike brand and Cadex performance components, also manufactures bikes for a number of other major bike companies.

-Giant’s size allows it to offer leading tech at competitive prices, such as its D-Fuse carbon components, which are designed to smooth your ride, and its aero carbon wheels.
-It’s active across the entire range of ride styles, including electric and kids’ bikes, as well as selling a wide range of road bikes and gravel bikes.
+Giant’s size allows it to offer leading tech at competitive prices, such as its D-Fuse carbon components, which are designed to smooth your ride, and its aero carbon wheels and it sponsors a number of pro teams.

-Read more: Giant Propel launch
+Read more: Giant Propel Advanced SL review

 The latest Giant Defy endurance bike is lighter, more aero and more integrated.
-There's a new top spec SL carbon frameset and new wheels and tyres, as well as a wide range of lower priced options.
+There's a new top spec SL carbon frameset and new wheels and tyres, as well as a wide range of lower-priced options.

 Read more: Giant Defy launch